Tree-lined inland Orange County street with mid-century ranch homes

 Parking, Setback, and Minimum-Lot-Size Limits

-Interaction with AB 2221 — ADUs on SB 9 Parcels
+Interaction with AB 2221, ADUs on SB 9 Parcels

-But AB 2221 and SB 9 are not stackable in the way many investors assume.
-You cannot build a duplex on each parcel and an ADU on each parcel and a JADU in each primary unit.
-The statute caps the ADU count at one per parcel, and the JADU must be internal to a primary unit (which means it reduces the rentable square footage of that unit).
+AB 2221 and SB 9 do not stack in the manner many investors assume.
+You cannot layer a duplex, an ADU, and a JADU on each parcel.
+The statute caps ADU construction at one per parcel, and JADUs must be carved from the interior of a primary unit, reducing its leasable area.

-SB 9 vs. AB 1033 ADU Sale — Value-Creation Strategies
+SB 9 vs. AB 1033 ADU Sale, Value-Creation Strategies

-Our coastal team reviews lot-split entitlement paths and LCP timelines with clients before acquisition — the discretionary pathway requires a different underwriting model than the ministerial one.
+Our coastal team reviews lot-split entitlement paths and LCP timelines with clients before acquisition, the discretionary pathway requires a different underwriting model than the ministerial one.

 SB 423 Streamlined Approval Interaction

-Common Failure Modes — What Kills the Deal
+Common Failure Modes, What Kills the Deal

 SB 9 Coastal California Eligibility Checklist

-• Parcel is at least 2,400 square feet (to yield two 1,200 sf parcels post-split).
+• Parcel measures at least 2,400 square feet, allowing creation of two 1,200 sf parcels post-split.

 • Owner has confirmed parking, setback, and FAR constraints with the city planning department.